Collapsed Inference for Bayesian Deep Learning: : Collapsed Inference for Bayesian Deep Learning via WMI

 \textbf{Regression.} We consider a Bayesian linear regression setting where exact sampling from the posterior distribution is available.
 Both the likelihood and the weight posterior are Gaussian such that the ground-truth posterior predictive distribution is Gaussian as well.
-We evaluate the posterior predictive distribution estimated by \ciber and Monte Carlo~(MC) sampling, both using the same five samples drawn from the weight posterior.
-Results are show in Figure~\ref{fig:true bma}. \ciber approximates the samples with a uniform distribution as posterior $p(\fw|\data)$ and further approximates the likelihood with a triangular distribution such that the integral $p(\y|\x, \data) = \int p(\y|\x, \fw) p(\fw|\data) \,d\fw$ can be computed exactly by WMI.
-The \ciber approximation is closer to the ground truth than the MC estimate.
-The KL divergence between the ground truth and \ciber is $0.030$ while the one for MC estimation is $0.085$, indicating that \ciber yields a better approximation.
+With samples drawn from the weight posterior, \ciber approximates the samples with a uniform distribution as posterior $p(\fw|\data)$ and further approximates the likelihood with a triangular distribution such that the integral $p(\y|\x, \data) = \int p(\y|\x, \fw) p(\fw|\data) \,d\fw$ can be computed exactly by WMI.

+We first evaluate the posterior predictive distribution estimated by \ciber and Monte Carlo~(MC) method, using the same five samples drawn from the weight posterior.
+Results averaged over $10$ trials are shown in Figure~\ref{fig:true bma 10} where the estimations by CIBER are much closer to the ground truth posterior predictive distribution than those by the MC method.
+Further, the averaged KL divergence between the ground truth and CIBER is $0.069$ while the one for MC estimations is $0.130$, again indicating that CIBER yields a better BMA approximation in the few-sample setting.

+We further explore the question of how many samples the MC method needs to match the performance of CIBER.
+The performances of both approaches are evaluated using KL divergence between the ground-truth posterior distribution and the estimated one, averaged over 10 trials.
+The result is shown in Figure~\ref{fig:ablation} where the dashed green line shows the performance of CIBER with $50$ samples and the blue curve shows the performance of MC with an increasing number of samples.
+As expected, the MC method yields lower KL divergence as the number of samples increases; however, it takes more than $100$ samples to match CIBER, indicating its low sample efficiency and that developing efficient and effective inference algorithms such as CIBER for estimating BMA is a meaningful question.

 \textbf{Classification.} For analyzing classification performance, \citet{kristiadiposterior} propose to compute the integral $I = \int \sigma(\nn_*) \gaussianp(\nn_*) \, d \nn_*$ with $\sigma$ being the sigmoid function and $\nn_* = \nn(\x^*; \fw)$ that amounts to the posterior predictive distribution.
 We consider a simple case with $\nn(\x; \fw) = \fw\cdot\x$ such that the ground-truth integral can be obtained.
 With a randomly chosen $\x$, the ground-truth integral is $I = 0.823$.
 The integral estimated by \ciber is $I_{C} = 0.826$ while the MC estimate is $I_{\mathit{MC}} = 0.732$.
 That is, \ciber gives an estimate with a much lower error than the MC estimation error, indicating that \ciber is able to deliver high-quality approximations in classification tasks.